mmastrac/rust-ctor/README.md

 Creates a `HashMap` populated with strings when a static library is loaded or an executable is started (new in `0.1.7`):

+`static` items are equivalent to `std::cell::OnceCell`, but with an automatic deref implementation and eager initialization at startup time.

 ```rust
     #[ctor]
     /// This is an immutable static, evaluated at init time